wangyendt/wayne_algorithm_lib/docs/source/index.rst

-pywayne: Useful tools for python and c++
+pywayne: A useful tool for python and c++
 ========================================